How to prepare for open enrollment as an employer

 What is open enrollment?

-Open enrollment is the dedicated window of time for Americans to enroll in, renew, or change their health coverage.
-If they’re seeking an individual health policy, they can do this through the Health Insurance Marketplace, state-based exchanges, or private exchanges.
-This is the only time individuals and families enrolled in a Marketplace plan can change their current coverage outside of a special enrollment period (SEP), which requires a qualifying life event.
-Open enrollment ensures individuals don't wait until they get sick to enroll in or switch to a more comprehensive type of plan.
+The annual Open Enrollment period for individual plans is the only time individuals and family members enrolled in a Marketplace plan can change their current coverage outside of a special enrollment period (SEP), which requires a qualifying life event.
+It ensures individuals don't wait until they get sick to enroll in or switch to a more comprehensive plan.

 Communicating details about open enrollment ahead of time is a great way to tell employees about their coverage options.